Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Methodology

+Annotations were conducted individually with manual spot checks; a subset of 390 items was independently double-annotated for inter-annotator agreement, with disagreements discussed among annotators and adjudicated by a lead author.
+We report agreement statistics, disagreement distributions, and a sensitivity analysis with annotator random effects in App.~\ref{app:iaa}.

-\textbf{Multi-Stakeholder Interviews.} To contextualize the reporting artifacts, we also conducted semi-structured interviews with representatives from for-profit and non-profit model developers.
-Interviews took place in September 2025, each lasting approximately 30 minutes.
-Participants were recruited on the basis of their direct involvement in model development, evaluation, or organizational governance.
+\paragraph{Statistical Modeling.} To quantify the effects of key model properties (openness, organization type, year of evaluation) on the reporting scores, we used Bayesian hierarchical ordinal regression with group-level effects (intercepts and/or slopes) by provider, country, and region.
+The year of the evaluation was included as a non-linear predictor using B-splines.
+See App.~\ref{app:stats} for details. \paragraph{Multi-Stakeholder Interviews.} To contextualize the reporting artifacts, we conducted 10 semi-structured interviews with representatives from for-profit and non-profit model developers.
+Interviews took place in September 2025, each lasting between 45-90 minutes.
+Participants were recruited if they had direct involvement in model development, evaluation, or organizational governance.
 The goal of the interviews was to understand developers’ motivations for conducting and reporting social impact evaluations, barriers that prevent them from doing so, and their broader attitudes toward evaluation practices.
+Interviews were conducted under approval from the Weizenbaum Institute Research Ethics Committee (\#2025-RECWI-0174).
 All responses were anonymized in our analysis, and no identifying details appear in the final report.
 The interview guide can be found in App.~\ref{app:interviewguide}.

 \definecolor{lightblue}{RGB}{173,216,230} \definecolor{lightred}{RGB}{255,182,193}

 \definecolor{lightestblue}{HTML}{F0F8FF} \definecolor{mediumblue}{HTML}{6BAED6} \definecolor{darkestblue}{HTML}{08519C}